- Papules or pustules?

 Studies suggest that PM 2.5 sticks to your skin, where the chemicals mix with sebum to create an invisible toxic film over the epidermis.

 The minuscule size means it can seep into the dermis, where cellular processes that allow our skin cells to divide in order to grow and repair, become severely impaired.

-Fortunately carefully formulated products with clever ingredients like Vitamin A and Antioxidants, will help protect and repair your skin from oxidative damage caused by environmental stressors.
+However, carefully-formulated products with clever ingredients such as Vitamin A and antioxidants will help protect and repair your skin from oxidative damage caused by environmental stressors.

-A+ retinol sleep complex infused with antioxidants, is formulated to reverse signs of ageing caused by pollution and UV, whilst also intensely hydrating and boosting your skin cells metabolism.
+A+ Retinoid Complex, infused with antioxidants, is formulated to reverse signs of ageing caused by pollution and UV, whilst also intensely hydrating and boosting your skin cell’s metabolism.